Increased Annual Report Disclosures for UK Incorporated AIM listed companies

 When does this come into effect?

-The new requirements apply to financial years commencing 1 January 2019, so will affect accounts published
+The new requirements apply to financial years commencing 1 January 2019, so will affect annual reports published from 2020 onwards.

 Guidance from the Department of Business, Energy and Industrial Strategy in November 2018 suggests that companies should consider three core pillars in making the s172(1) disclosure statement: